Creating a Special Children’s Day

 1. Offer an impromptu ice-cream treat

 Who does not relish a yummy ice-cream bonanza, that too when you are least expecting it?
 As soon as you are done with your work, tell your kids that you are taking them for a short drive, of course, maintaining all the Covid guidelines and safety measures.
 Once you are out, surprise them with a visit to their favorite ice-cream parlor.
-The looks of approval will melt your heart.
+The look of approval on their face will melt your heart!

 Well, the second one we bet your child is going to love the most.
 But for this, you need to plan up things a few days prior and talk with her best friend’s parents.
-Ask them if they can bring their daughter for a sleepover.
+Ask them if they can bring their kid for a sleepover.
 And what’s next?
-You will enjoy the way both friends scream, dance, jump up and down, get crazy at each other for a minute, and a lot of laughter all night long.
-Indeed the best surprise ever!
+You will enjoy the way both friends scream, dance, jump up and down, get crazy at each other for a minute, and a lot of laughter all night long!
+Indeed the best surprise ever on Children’s Day!

 3. Leave a surprise under the pillow